project-open-data/project-open-data.github.io/catalog.md

 Where optional fields are included in a catalog file but are unpopulated, they may be represented by a `null` value.
 They should not be represented by an empty string (`""`).

+If a dataset has not yet been published or is not accessible, this may be indicated by the absence of `accessURL` or `downloadURL` (and thus `distribution`) in the record.

 The JSON catalog files should only use UTF-8 character encoding.

 ### RDFa Lite